mo-mo35/Variational-Latent-Model-Neural-Data-Analysis/index.md

 <br>
 <section id="results">
   <h2>Results</h2>
-  <p>Our results from fitting the vLGP model with good clusters from the most dense region, (SCdg, where the highest quantity of clusters sensitive to the stimulus appearing were found), resulted in similar patterns for both left and right-positioned stimulus trials but slightly different positions.
+  <p>Our results from fitting the vLGP model with good clusters (cells that have highest confidence of signal classification) from the most dense region, (SCdg, where the highest quantity of clusters sensitive to the stimulus appearing were found), resulted in similar patterns for both left and right-positioned stimulus trials but slightly different positions.
 We can see that the pattern is similar across the first movement event in our second region SCiw.
 The shape is different in each region, but in both cases there is some uniqueness to the left and right trials where they encompass different ranges in the latent space.
 This could be a result of the fact that this is subsections of a larger brain region, poor spike variability, or perhaps the region lacks the capacity to differentiate left versus right as effectively as others.</p>

   <strong>Superior Colliculus Intermediate White Layer (SCIW)</strong>: Contains fiber tracts that connect various layers within the superior colliculus and link it with other brain regions.
 While not directly processing sensory inputs, it facilitates the transmission of motor commands that underlie orienting responses and visually guided actions.